edgedb/easy-edgedb/chapter19/index.md

 “Czarina Catherine reported entering Galatz at one o’clock to-day.”
 ```

 Speaking of time, remember our `Time` type?
-We made it so that we could enter a string and get some helpful information in return.
+We originally made it so that we could enter a string and get some helpful information in return.
 It looks like this:

 ```sdl
 type Time {